A child sits behind a table while feeding something to a rodent through a tube, surrounded by various materials and a book.

 A picture book biography about Georgia Gilmore, the woman whose cooking helped feed and fund the Montgomery bus boycott of 1956.

-A person in profile with long brown hair is in the center, with water and a boat beneath them.
+Book cover for Hedy And Her Amazing Invention, showing a person in profile with water and a boat beneath them.

 Hedy and Her Amazing Invention